quinn-dougherty/proof-scaling-meeting/docs/intro.md

 ## Location

 The venue is in downtown Berkeley.
-Address will be in confirmation email.
+Address will be in confirmation email after you [register](https://forms.gle/YU6eXCRKofFGiLKfA)

 ## Schedule: highlights

-Light standing breakfast both days (cereals, bagels, fruit) starting around 8a.
+Light standing breakfast both days (cereals, bagels, fruit) starting around 8a both days.

 Registration starts at 8a December 5th with the first [talk](talks) at 9:30.
 Lunch will be 12-1:30p.
 Dinner will be served at 5:30p.